Guidelines for Non-profit Organizations

 - Hoyer Lecture: ELC organizations are offered the opportunity to include a slide in the Hoyer Lecture walk-in slides that are rotated during the convening of the Hoyer Lecture at the AES Annual Meeting.
 These slides typically feature information about each organization’s research program.

 Recognition for AES Annual Meeting Participation and Support

 AES recognizes exhibitors based on their total expenditure with AES on a specific list of items.
 Non-profit organizations with exhibit booths or tables are part of the AES exhibitor recognition system.

 - What’s included for recognition purposes: AES will total each organization’s entire spend on booth, sponsorship, event advertising, and Epilepsy Currents advertising to determine an organization’s recognition level

 - What’s not included: research grants, registration fees, audiovisual, and other expenditures are not included in an organization’s total for AES recognition purposes.

 - Benefits based on level: non-profit organizations receive the same benefits that commercial supporters receive at each recognition level except for invitations to AES private events.
 Details on these benefits can be found in the exhibitor prospectus.

 Recognition for Grant Support

-- Grant support recognition: grants from and collaboration with nonprofit organizations are recognized in multiple ways in the AES program book, on signage, and from the podium at AES events.
+- Grant support recognition: grants from and collaboration with non-profit organizations are recognized in multiple ways in the AES guide book, on signage, and from the podium at AES events.

 - Complimentary registrations. in appreciation for grant support and collaboration, AES provides one complimentary full-meeting registration to the partner organization for each grant, each year.